AntoineZen/DFS/intro.rst

 This card can be decomposed in the following blocks:

 FPGA
-  The Xilinx Spartan 6FGPA is the central piece of this circuit.
+  The Xilinx Spartan 6 FGPA is the central piece of this circuit.
 This block also contains all supporting passives components (Decoupling caps, line terminations resistors, etc...)

 PCIe Bridge
-  This block is converting the PCIe signal to signal that can be interfaced to the FPGA.
+  This block is converting the PCIe signals to signals that can be interfaced to the FPGA.
 This block is build around the Genum GN4124 IC.

 DDR
   The RAM for the FPGA.